Bill4Time/complex-sort/README.md

     invert: false//Just including this to document that you can reverse your sort });

-//arrayToSort should has Bjorn first (at 0) and Peter second
+//arrayToSort now has Bjorn first (at 0) and Peter second
 ```

 Question and comments are appreciated!